Boguslawsky (crater)

 Boguslawsky is a lunar impact crater that is located near the southern lunar limb, to the northwest of the slightly larger crater Demonax, and southwest of the concentric crater Boussingault.
 Due to its location, this crater appears very oblong in shape because of foreshortening.

 The floor of this crater is flooded and relatively featureless.
 The rim is somewhat worn and relatively low above the surrounding surface.
 The crater Boguslawsky D lies across the eastern rim.

 The crater was named after German astronomer Palm Heinrich Ludwig von Boguslawski.
-It has been proposed as the landing site for the Russian Luna 25 lander.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Boguslawsky.

+Exploration

+The Luna 25 lunar lander mission by Roscosmos was planned to land in the vicinity of crater Boguslawsky.
+It was launched on 10 August 2023 and it successfully entered lunar orbit six days later.
+However, on August 19 communications were lost and it was reported to crash on the inner rim of Pontécoulant G crater.
+If successful, the mission would have sampled and studied the lunar regolith from the upper most layer of the subsurface and measured the content of dust, neutrals and plasma during the cycle of the lunar local time.